 Hi!
 Are you ready to continue exploring San Francisco neighborhoods with me?
 This week, we’ll walk through Russian Hill, North Beach, Chinatown, and Fisherman’s Wharf—I have a feeling you’re going to love these San Francisco neighborhoods.

 In post two, we explored Haight-Ashbury and the Mission District; then in post two, we saw The Presidio, the Sunset District, Sea Cliff, and more gorgeous sights around the city.
 Check them out for more San Francisco travel tips and stunning photos of San Francisco neighborhoods!

 Russian Hill is one of San Francisco’s forty-four(!) hills.
-It’s most famous for Lombard Street, known as the most crooked street in the world (although several other streets are apparently vying for that title).
+This San Francisco neighborhood is most famous for Lombard Street, known as the most crooked street in the world (although several other streets are apparently vying for that title).
 The design, first implemented in 1922, was necessitated by the street’s steep grade (27%), which cars were otherwise unable to climb.
 The San Francisco cable car—the last manually operated streetcar in the world—climbs Russian Hill as well as Nob Hill.
 There were originally 23 lines, and 3 are still running; I recommend taking the Powell-Hyde Line because it’s the longest route at over 2 miles (and thus the longest ride for your fare!).
 You can board the cable car at Hyde & Beach Streets in the Marina, or at Powell Street Station near Market & 5th.